 What we do, how we see ourselves and our role:

 Our journalism first and foremost addresses the current student population of the Sciences Po Menton Campus.
-We consider ourselves as the medium of inter-campus communication, enabling popular discussions and promoting controversial opinions among the student body.
-Acting as the ‘microphone’ of students’ concerns and interests is our first goal.
-Furthermore, we aim to serve as a linkage between the campus’ young student population and the rather old one of our retired host-city Menton, thereby displaying both its beauty and difficulties.
+We consider ourselves as the medium of inter-campus communication, enabling popular discussions and sometimes controversial opinions among the student body.
+We act as the ‘speakerphone’ of students’ concerns and interests.

 For the larger and more general Sciences Po community we provide a unique insight into the current campus culture – be it for other Sciences Po students, alumni or prospective students.

-All other visitors are offered original insights and informed, yet controversial, opinions on the Middle East and the Mediterranean – all of them grounded in young, fresh and academic perspectives and nurtured by many personal ties to the region.
+Our readers are also offered original insights and informed opinions on the Middle East and the Mediterranean – all of them grounded in young, fresh and academic perspectives, and nurtured by many personal ties to the region.

-We try to make sense of this complex world and aim to break stale black-white dichotomies apart.
-This sometimes requires us to be provocative and to also take a less popular stance.
+We try to make sense of this complex world and aim to break the stale black & white dichotomies apart.
+This sometimes requires us to be provocative and to take a less popular stance.